 Network protection for macOS

-- Microsoft Microsoft 365 Defender for Endpoint Plan 1
+- Microsoft Microsoft Defender XDR for Endpoint Plan 1

-- Microsoft Microsoft 365 Defender for Endpoint Plan 2
+- Microsoft Microsoft Defender XDR for Endpoint Plan 2

 Microsoft Network protection helps reduce the attack surface of your devices from Internet-based events.
 It prevents employees from using any application to access dangerous domains that may host: